klezVirus/Posts/reviews/vulnhub/homeless/readme.md

 ?>
 ```

 Yes, it is a web shell.
-To simplify the exploitation process, netcat (traditional with -e option) is already installed on Homeless; so getting a reverse shell is simple as you can imagine.
+To simplify the exploitation process, netcat (traditional with -e option) is already installed on Homeless; so, getting a reverse shell is simple as you can imagine.

 ##### Wrapping Up